-Washington Florist Loses Her Bid to Discriminate at State High Court
+Normalizing Male Vulnerability

 BY ARTHUR LEONARD | Continuing an unbroken string of appellate rulings finding that businesses cannot refuse to supply goods or services for same-sex marriages in jurisdictions that ban sexual orientation discrimination, the nine members of the Washington State Supreme Court have unanimously ruled that a flower shop acted illegally in denying a gay couple floral arrangements for their wedding.

-The February 16 ruling in Robert Ingersoll and Curt Freed’s suit against Barronelle Stutzman, proprietor of Arlene’s Flowers, Inc., violated the Washington Law Against Discrimination (WLAD) and the state’s Consumer Protection Act, and that Stutzman had no constitutional right to do so based on her religious beliefs.
+The February 16 ruling in Robert Ingersoll and Curt Freed’s suit against the florist found that Barronelle Stutzman, proprietor of Arlene’s Flowers, Inc., violated the Washington Law Against Discrimination (WLAD) and the state’s Consumer Protection Act, and that Stutzman had no constitutional right to do so on the basis of her religious beliefs.

-This ruling follows a string of losses by businesses that sought to rely on religious objections to refuse wedding-related services – in cases involving a photographer in New Mexico, a baker in Colorado, and a farm venue for weddings in upstate New York.
+This ruling follows a series of losses by businesses that sought to rely on religious objections to refuse wedding-related services – in cases involving a photographer in New Mexico, a baker in Colorado, and a farm venue for weddings in upstate New York.

 Like photographer, baker, farm wedding venue before her, Barronelle Stutzman’s religious freedom claim rejected as spurious